 Saving is generally considered a good approach if your financial goal can be reached in five years or less, such as planning for a vacation or buying a house.
 The money you put into a savings account is more liquid than the money you put into investments.

-Investing, on the other hand, may help you reach even longer-term goals, such as retirement or a college fund for your future children or grandchildren.
+Investing, on the other hand, can help you work toward reaching your longer-term goals, such as retirement or a college fund for your future children or grandchildren.
 When it comes to investing, patience is key.
-The longer your money is invested, the more potential it has to grow and compound, which occurs when you reinvest the investment’s earnings to potentially generate more earnings.
+The longer your money is invested, the more potential it has to grow and earn compound interest, which occurs when you reinvest the investment’s earnings to potentially generate more earnings.